 Norbert is regularly invited to contribute as international expert to review panels (e.g. German Council of Science and Humanities, Tertiary Education Commission of Mauritius) and (professorial) interview panels as well as to review research proposals for and provide advice to research councils (e.g. Austrian Research Promotion Agency, British Academy, Canadian Social Sciences and Humanities Research Council, ESRC Review College, Hong Kong Research Grants Council, Irish Research Council for the Humanities and Social Sciences, Kuwait Foundation for the Advancement of Science, Leverhulme Trust, Netherlands Initiative for Education Research, Norwegian Centre for International Co-operation, Russian Science Foundation, South African National Research Foundation, The Carnegie Trust for the Universities of Scotland) and universities as well as other sector organisations around the world.

 Norbert has made a strong personal contribution to institutional RAE and REF submissions over the years and he has been very active as editor of, and reviewer for a range of important international academic peer-reviewed journals in my fields of inquiry (e.g. Applied Linguistics, British Educational Research Journal, British Journal of Educational Technology, Compare, Computers & Education, Journal of Vocational Education & Training, Language Learning & Technology, Oxford Review of Education, System, Teaching and Teacher Education etc), in particular The Language Learning Journal (Routledge).
+Norbert is a member of the ESRC Peer Review College as well as of the BERA College of Reviewers.

 He took over The Language Learning Journal as an in-house publication of the UK Association for Language Learning in 1999 and have turned it into one of the most important journals in the field internationally and one of the most successful journals in Routledge’s journal catalogue.